christianalfoni/css19/themes/README.md

 ## How it works

-The `createThemes` function takes tokens and generates variable overrides for the defined themes.
-The themes provider is used to mount these variable overrides.
+The `createTheme` function takes tokens and generates variable overrides for the defined themes. `createThemesProvider` will map these variables, deduplicate and allow you to consume them in your app.
 This works with client and server.
 With multiple themes you will be able to activate the current theme based on system preference or any other reference you customise.
 Using the `light` and `dark` color scheme allows for usage of the `light-dark()` CSS utility.

 This package can be used with ANY CSS solution in React.